Mon – Sun: 24/7 Plumbing

 Effective grease trap maintenance requires staying vigilant with thorough cleaning, routine inspections, implementing best practices that minimise grease discharge, and addressing any issues promptly.
 Well-serviced traps keep commercial kitchens in compliance, optimise drainage systems, and prevent expensive plumbing emergencies from arising.

-Don’t wait until major clogs or backups happen - be preventative.
+Don’t wait until significant clogs or backups happen - be preventative.
 Contact the experts at WP Plumbing in Melbourne to set up a customised grease trap maintenance plan tailored to your specific kitchen needs and compliance requirements.
 Our experienced team specialises in professional trap services, repairs, and installations and has the proper equipment and training for safe, efficient grease removal.

-Get in touch today to schedule an inspection and discuss grease trap solutions that keep your establishment running smoothly.
+Call today to schedule an inspection and discuss grease trap solutions that keep your establishment running smoothly.

 Grease Trap FAQs